Algebraically hyperbolic groups: Introduction

 \begin{thmletter}[Theorem \ref{thm:CSA}] Torsion-free AH groups are CSA. \end{thmletter}

-In Section \ref{sec:splittings}, we build on this result to classify the abelian JSJ-decomposition of $2$-generated AH groups.
+In Section \ref{sec:splittings}, we build on this result to classify the abelian JSJ-decompositions of $2$-generated AH groups.
+This classification plays a foundational role in a subsequent paper of the authors, linking JSJ decompositions and ``Friedl--Tillmann polytopes'' (a group-theoretic analogue of the Thurston norm) for certain $\BS$-free one-relator groups \cite{gardam2021jsj}.

-Gildenhuys, Kharlampovich and Myasnikov proved that one-relator groups that are $\BS$-free and torsion-free are also CSA \cite[Theorem 7]{Gildenhuys1995CSA}.
+Gildenhuys, Kharlampovich and Myasnikov proved that $\BS$-free tor\-sion-free one-relator groups are CSA \cite[Theorem 7]{Gildenhuys1995CSA}.
 Torsion-free one-relator groups have cohomological dimension $2$, and so Theorems \ref{thm:coHom2Main:intro} and \ref{thm:CSAMain:intro} combine to prove the following faithful generalisation of their result.
 (This corollary comes before Theorem \ref{thm:coHom2Main:intro} in the paper, as it does not need the full statement of Theorem \ref{thm:coHom2Main:intro}).

 \begin{corolletter}[Corollary \ref{corol:codimCSA}] $\BS$-free groups of cohomological dimension $2$ are CSA. \end{corolletter}